aleex42/vmware-vcsa-monitoring/README.md

-# vmware-vcsa-monitoring
+# REST-API monitoring für VMware vCenter Service Appliance

+## About

-Monitoring für VMware vCenter Server Appliance via API
+Scripts for monitoring VMware vCenter Server Appliance via REST-API

+Still in development, but usable :-)

+## Plugins

+* check_vcsa_services.pl: Services Running State

+# Examples

+in progess

+# Contact / Author

+Alexander Krogloth (git at krogloth.de)

+# License

+This software comes with ABSOLUTELY NO WARRANTY.
+For details, see the enclosed file COPYING for license information (GPL).
+If you did not receive this file, see http://www.gnu.org/licenses/gpl.txt.